eladcn/coronavirus_prediction/README.md

-# CCP Coronavirus Prediction
+# Coronavirus (2019-nCoV) Prediction
-This project aims to predict the numbers that CCP are publishing in each day regarding the amount of Coronavirus cases and deaths.
+This project aims to predict the numbers that are published in each day regarding the amount of Coronavirus (2019-nCoV) cases and deaths.

 ## Requirements
 1. A machine with Python 3 installed.